PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 In this recipe we are going to improve our service and calling code by removing hard coded urls and port numbers.
 We will also switch to the `restify` JSON client as a more natural way to invoke and receive data from our services.

 ### Getting Ready
-We already have everything we need in our codebase so let's dive in and fix the code!
+This recipe extends the code from our last recipe `Setting up a Development Environment` and we will be using the code from this as a starting point.
+The code is available in the accompanying source in the directory `source/Development_Environment`.
+Starting from this point, let's dive in and fix the code!

 ### How to do it
 Firstly let's update our `adderservice`.
 This code is a little tangled at the moment in that the service logic is wrapped up with the `restify` framework code.
 In addition the port number that this service listens on is hardcoded.
 To fix this, firstly create a file `wiring.js` in the directory `micro/adderservice` and add the following code to it: